ryenus/hsqldb/testrun/sqltool/README.txt

 Savings Time) offsets to JDBC DATE objects.
 ************************************************************

+The test runners depend on the hsqldb.jar and sqltool.jar being in place in the ../../lib directory.

 HOW TO RUN

     Typical usage (executes all tests).
-From UNIX:

         cd .../testrun/sqltool
+        ../../build/gradlew

+    or from UNIX shell:

+        cd .../testrun/sqltool
         ./runtests.bash

-    or from Windows:
+    or from Windows shell:

-        cd .../testrun/sqltool
+        cd ...\testrun\sqltool
         runtests

     Run tests on any subset of SQL files: